et22/paper-implementations/johnson2016_perceptual_loss/README.md

 ![Bixby bridge in the style of Starry Night](./results/bridge_out.jpg)

-*Bixby bridge in the style of starry night*
+*Bixby bridge in the style of Starry Night*